Top 7 Consultative Selling Strategies for Your Sales Team

 6. Engage in Active Problem Solving

-In the course of an effective consultative selling conversation, your salespeople will either learn that a prospect is not a good match, or that they have problems your offering can solve.
+In the course of an effective consultative selling conversation, your sales professionals will either learn that a prospect is not a good match or that your offering can solve their problems.

-Once trust is established and the conversation is going strong, teach your salespeople to focus in on the problems that your offering can solve.
-However, they shouldn’t go straight for “the kill,” but instead use those problems to further their questioning and advising.
+Once trust is established and the conversation is going strong, teach your team members to focus in on those solvable issues.
+However, they shouldn’t go straight for the close, but instead use those problems to further their questioning and advising.

 Teach them to work collaboratively with the prospect to brainstorm solutions and discover deeper needs.
-Help them uncover just how much those problems cost them and their organization and lead them to understand how your offering can help.
+Help them uncover just how much those problems cost them and their organization.
+Lead them to understand how your offering can help.

-Your salespeople should work collaboratively with the prospect to understand what a successful resolution will look like for them, and should be unafraid to offer business advice.
-This means they must be trained in business acumen, as well as in sales so that they can provide solid, trustworthy consultation while simultaneously working toward offering a solution that includes your organization.
+Your sales professionals should work collaboratively with the prospect to understand what a successful solution will look like for them.
+They should be confident offering business advice.
+This means coaching your team to improve business acumen so they can provide solid, trustworthy consultation while simultaneously working toward a solution.

 7. Adapt to Feedback

-The most effective salespeople constantly evaluate their consultative selling approach and skills and adapt to feedback in real-time.
+The most effective sales professionals constantly evaluate their consultative selling approach and adapt to feedback in real-time.

-The DISC system provides a framework for understanding how different people prefer to be communicated with and interacted with.
-Salespeople who are thoroughly trained in DISC communication styles can quickly identify which style each prospect prefers, and adapt their own communication and interactions to accommodate those preferences.
+The DISC system provides a framework for understanding how people prefer to communicate and interact.
+Sales professionals trained in DISC communication styles can quickly identify which style each prospect prefers, and adapt their own communication and interactions to accommodate those preferences.

 This works at a deep level to build and maintain trust and helps prospects be more open to your salesperson’s consultation.